dodistyo/dodistyo.github.io/content/posts/cloud-development-environment/index.en.md

 ## The Takeaways
 ### Benefits
-- Full software development experience from within your browser
+- Full Dev Experience, All tools available right in your browser.
-- Using Terraform IaC as its workspace scaffolding
+- Terraform-based Workspaces, Consistent setup via Infrastructure as Code.
+- Unified Developer Setup, Same environment across the team (including presetup IDE extension and config).
 - Using container image for the workspace, so we can basically bake our own image and install all necessary tools in it.
 - Since it runs on top of kubernetes, we can leverage the kubernetes dynamics for managing workspace. such as scaling down to zero.
 - No high end PC required to write codes since all of the workspces will be run on the cloud
-- Unified and standardize workspace accross developers (including presetup IDE extension and config)
-### Challange & Improvement
+### Challenge & Improvement
 - Could we run container inside the workspace? we could actually, but a bit tricky, complex and unsecure if you don't do it right.
 - It may break your app sometimes if your apps don't support to work behind proxy
 - Native mobile and desktop development?
 I honestly don't know if it's possible.
-- Do all VSCodes extentions works?
+- Do all VSCodes extensions works?
 Not all, but most of it works.
 - If it is hosted in the managed kubernetes on cloud provider, we can use Spot VMs or Preemptible VMs to cut down cost even more. (up to 80% cheaper)
 - Build your own custom image, if you need to install package/tools that is small or light, you can add the installation step in workspace startup script without rebuilding your custom image.